 We seriously think Huawei should give us an option to re-arrange these modes and toggle keys on the app interface because sometimes it becomes a nuisance to access a particular mode, especially in the “more” menu.
 In our case, we always had to look at the menu twice to pick the desired option when we held the phone horizontally.

-The uniqueness of Huawei P30 Pro is its telephoto lens, which is first of its kind in a phone as of yet, but more on it in the latter part.
+The uniqueness of the Huawei P30 Pro is its telephoto lens, which is the first of its kind in a phone as of yet, but more on it in the latter part.

 Standard Wide Camera